dagargo/overwitch/README.md

 ### Tuning

-Although this is a matter of JACK, Ardour and OS tuning, Here you have some tips.
+Although this is a matter of JACK, Ardour and OS tuning, here you have some tips.

 First and foremost, real time applications work much better without SMT/HyperThreading activated.
 This script might be handy.
 It also changes the CPU governor to performance.